TopoVague/IBC_dev/README.md

 ![Screenshot 2024-06-18 111506](https://github.com/TopoVague/IBC_dev/assets/8251842/f72e2d94-42ff-4620-8393-ace0c286f960)

-General guidelines
+**General guidelines**
-In the node_modules folders all the libraries etc are stored Put any html files that you develop in the templates folder (i.e. if you want to create extra pages as we continue to develop the project)
+-Place any relevant you are using In the node_modules folders

+-Put any html files that you develop in the templates folder (i.e. if you want to create extra pages as we continue to develop the project)

-Put your the scripts that you want to run in to static folder Put files that you load (i.e. 3d models, images etc) in the 02_assets folder (we might need to change this)
+-Put your the scripts that you want to run in to static folder

+-Put files that you load (i.e. 3d models, images etc) in the 02_assets folder (we might need to change this)

-Keep tests and development files in the 01_CodingTests Folder
+-Keep tests and development files in the 01_CodingTests Folder